Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.PhoneNumbers/README.md

 ### Key concepts

+This SDK provides functionality to easily manage `direct offer` and `direct routing` numbers.

-Phone plans come in two types; Geographic and Toll-Free.
+The `direct offer` numbers come in two types: Geographic and Toll-Free.
 Geographic phone plans are phone plans associated with a location, whose phone numbers' area codes are associated with the area code of a geographic location.
 Toll-Free phone plans are phone plans not associated location.
 For example, in the US, toll-free numbers can come with area codes such as 800 or 888.

-All geographic phone plans within the same country are grouped into a phone plan group with a Geographic phone number type.
-All Toll-Free phone plans within the same country are grouped into a phone plan group.
+They are managed using the `PhoneNumbersClient`

+The `direct routing` feature enables connecting your existing telephony infrastructure to ACS.
+The configuration is managed using the `SipRoutingClient`, which provides methods for setting up SIP trunks and Voice routing rules, in order to properly handle calls for your telephony subnet.

 ### Authenticate the client

-Phone Number clients can be authenticated using connection string acquired from an Azure Communication Resources in the [Azure Portal][azure_portal].
+Clients can be authenticated using connection string acquired from an Azure Communication Resources in the [Azure Portal][azure_portal].

 ```C# Snippet:CreatePhoneNumbersClient
 // Get a connection string to our Azure Communication resource.